 The Penn Station power plant was constructed before the station itself.
 Penn Station opened in 1910 but the service building was complete by 1908.
 Designed by Charles McKim and William Symmes Richardson, the building features a granite facade quarried from Stony Creek Quarry in Connecticut according to Christopher Gray.
 A row of Doric pilasters give it a classical style, though much more subdued than the neighboring station.
 Two smokestacks once rose from the top of the building, but those no longer exist.

 Though the Penn Station Powerhouse was spared during Penn Station’s demolition, it is not a New York City Landmark.
-In Governor Cuomo’s proposed Empire Station Complex plan, the power plant, along with other buildings on the block bounded by 7th and 8th Avenues and 31st and 30th Streets would be demolished to make way for a new terminal building and eight additional train tracks.
+In the proposed Empire Station Complex plan, the power plant, along with other buildings on the block bounded by 7th and 8th Avenues and 31st and 30th Streets would be demolished to make way for a new terminal building and eight additional train tracks.
 The plan also endangers the historic Capuchin Monastery of the Church of St. John which sits on the block.
 The opening of Moynihan Train Hall and renovations to Penn Station have brought many changes to the transit hub already.
 Future plans will determine if the power plant survives or joins the original Penn Station on New York City’s list of lost structures.
-Join Untapped New York, the Historic Districts Council, and the City Club of New York on Monday, March 22nd at 6PM ET for the launch of the Coalition to Save the Penn Station Powerhouse!

 Discover more hidden-in-plain sight remnants of the original Penn Station on our upcoming walking tour led by Untapped New York’s Chief Experience Officer and Penn Station expert, Justin Rivers!
 You will also get to check out the brand new Moynihan Train Hall inside the historic Farley Post Office Building.
 Please note this tour will not go inside the Penn Station Powerhouse.